-It makes sense to get advice in order to check that your case — or defence to a case — is well founded.
-But once you are satisfied that you have a sound case you can often take it through yourself.
+One question you will need to ask yourself is whether professional representation is necessary.
+Some types of case are relatively straightforward, and beyond getting initial legal advice it may be possible for you to conduct the actual proceedings without further professional assistance.
+On the other hand, some cases involve technical areas of law and require careful legal and factual analysis.
+Examples of technical areas of law are land registration law, compensation for compulsory purchase and disputes under the Electronic Communications Code.
+Should a case be presented unsuccessfully, there may well be an award of expenses made in favour of an opponent.
+So it is important to get legal advice in order to check that your case — or defence to a case — is well founded.
+If you are satisfied that you have a sound case you may be able to take it through yourself.
 That is because procedure before the Tribunal is regulated by a series of orders telling parties what to do at each stage.
 In some cases special guidance letters will be sent out to help.
 You will also find on this site a “Guidance Note for Hearings”.
 This tells you all about the hearing stage.
 If any questions arise you can consider the “FAQs” or ask the clerks by phone or email.

 In simple terms, court and tribunal procedure is aimed at getting a fair and independent decision on a disputed issue.
 Procedural rules boil down to the need to give proper written notice of what the real dispute is and to give a proper opportunity for the parties to present their own evidence and arguments and to comment on the opponent’s case.

 Parties are usually entitled to have the evidence and submissions tested by a hearing in open court.
-However, many cases can be dealt with more simply if parties are able to agree that a full hearing is not needed.
-In other words, although there are some cases which are best presented with the assistance of lawyers and expert witnesses, there are others which are capable of being resolved more simply.
+However, many cases can be dealt with by written submissions which will generally be quicker and less costly if parties are able to agree that a hearing is not needed.
+In other words, although there are some cases which are best presented at a hearing with the assistance of lawyers and expert witnesses, there are others which are capable of being resolved simply on the basis of parties’ written submissions.
 You should not be reluctant to ask for the advice of Tribunal clerks about this.

 As well as general comment and matters such as access to previous decisions of the Tribunal, you will find detailed information on this web site about